Should I quit my job or take a sabbatical?

-I asked about six months before I wanted to go away to give plenty of time to sort out the details.
-I tried to plan out for any questions she would have in advance, by setting out a schedule for the year and showing how my trip could fit in with it, and suggesting how any problems could be dealt with while I was away.
-I picked a time to have the meeting just after the last set of prospectuses had been launched and everyone was really pleased with them too!
-I ended up taking four weeks of holiday (so had to ration it for the rest of the year) and six weeks of unpaid leave.
+I asked about six months before I wanted to go, to give plenty of time to sort out the details.
+I tried to plan for any questions my boss would have in advance, by setting out a schedule for the year and showing how my trip could fit in with it, and suggesting how any problems could be dealt with while I was away.

 How did your colleagues react to your decision?

 The company did have a formal sabbatical scheme, but you had to have been there for five years and I didn’t know of anyone in my department who’d taken one.

 I don’t think my colleagues were all that surprised as I always took a lot of holidays and they knew all about my passion for travel.

 My job was unusual as it was on such a seasonal schedule, so the company didn’t have to worry that lots of other people would want to do the same as their situations were different.

 Definitely!
 I loved New Zealand as much as I thought I would and managed to see everything I wanted to.
 Plus, I fit in stopovers in California and Hong Kong on the way there and back.

 I’d saved up before I went, but knowing I was coming back to a full-time job meant I didn’t worry about money so much and could splash out on a few things.